-The Government of the Cook Islands Risk Management policy sets out each government agency's obligations to proactively identify, prevent and mitigate risks, and minimise disruptions and losses to agency operations and services.
+The Government of the Cook Islands Risk Management policy sets out each agency's obligations to proactively identify, prevent and mitigate risks and minimise disruptions and losses to agency operations and services.

-Ministry of Finance and Economic Management (the Ministry) consists of six divisions, Revenue Management, Development Coordination, Treasury, Statistics Office, Economic Planning Division and the Major Projects and Procurement Support Division.
-The Ministry is a complex and dynamic Government agency providing a diverse range of finance and economic services to its customers in the Cook Islands.
+The Ministry of Finance and Economic Management (the Ministry) consists of seven divisions: Office of the Financial Secretary, Revenue Management, Development Coordination, Treasury, Cook Islands Statistics Office, Economic Planning Division and the Major Projects and Procurement Support Division.
+The Ministry is a complex and dynamic Government agency providing diverse finance and economic services to its customers in the Cook Islands.
 The Ministry faces the challenge of embracing continual change to maintain efficiency while servicing the Cook Islands citizens with diverse needs and expectations.

-The Risk Management Framework has been established to support and facilitate positive change in the agency and allow the Ministry to take advantage of opportunities and embrace innovation.
+The Risk Management Framework has been established to support and facilitate positive change in the agency, allowing the Ministry to take advantage of opportunities and embrace innovation.